-- 3.3.1 The Executive Director of Resources will devise and maintain systems of budgetary control.
-These will include: - (a) monthly financial reports to the Board of Directors in a form approved by the Board of Directors containing: - (i) income and expenditure to date and forecast year-end position; - (ii) movements in working capital; detailed balance sheet analysis including debtors and creditor movements - (iii) Cash flow forecasts - (iv) capital project spend and projected outturn against plan; - (v) explanations of any material variances from plan; - (vi) details of any corrective action where necessary and the Chief Executive's and/or Executive Director of Resources' view of whether such actions are sufficient to correct the situation: - (b) the issue of timely, accurate and comprehensible advice and financial reports to each budget owner, covering the areas for which they are responsible; - (c) investigation and reporting of variances from budgets;
+- 3.3.1.
+The Executive Director of Finance will devise and maintain systems of budgetary control.
+These will include: - (a). monthly financial reports to the Board in a form approved by the Board containing:

-- (d) monitoring of management action to correct variances; and - (e) arrangements for the authorisation of budget transfers. - (f) adequate on-going training to budget holders and budget managers to help them manage successfully. - 3.3.2 Each Budget owner is responsible for ensuring that: - (a) any likely overspending or reduction of income which cannot be met by virement is not incurred without the prior consent of the Director of Resources or Chief Executive; - (b) the amount provided in the approved budget is not used in whole or in part for any purpose other than that specifically authorised subject to the rules of virement; and - (c) no permanent employees are appointed without the approval of the Chief Executive other than those provided for in the budgeted establishment as approved by the Board. - 3.3.3 The Executive Director of Resources shall keep the Chief Executive and the Board of Directors informed of the financial consequences of changes in policy, pay awards, and other events and trends, whether national, local or internal, affecting budgets and shall advise on the financial and economic aspects of future plans and projects. - 3.3.4 The Chief Executive is responsible for identifying and implementing cost improvements and income generation initiatives in accordance with the requirements of the Annual Business Plan and a balanced budget.
+- (i). income and expenditure to date and forecast yearend position. - (ii). movements in working capital; detailed balance sheet analysis including debtors and creditor movements - (iii).
+Cash flow forecasts. - (iv). capital project spend and projected outturn against plan. - (v). explanations of any material variances from plan. - (vi). details of any corrective action where necessary and the Chief Executive's and/or Executive Director of Finance's view of whether such actions are sufficient to correct the situation. - (b). the issue of timely, accurate and comprehensible advice and financial reports to each budget owner, covering the areas for which they are responsible. - (c). investigation and reporting of variances from budgets. - (d). monitoring of management action to correct variances. - (e). arrangements for the authorisation of budget transfers. - (f). adequate on-going training to budget holders and budget managers to help them manage successfully. - 3.3.2.
+Each Budget owner is responsible for ensuring that: - (a). any likely overspending or reduction of income which cannot be met by virement is not incurred without the prior consent of the Executive Director of Finance or Chief Executive. - (b). the amount provided in the approved budget is not used in whole or in part for any purpose other than that specifically authorised subject to the rules of virement. - (c). no permanent employees are appointed without the approval of the Chief Executive other than those provided for in the budgeted establishment as approved by the Board. - 3.3.3.
+The Executive Director of Finance shall keep the Chief Executive and the Board informed of the financial consequences of changes in policy, pay awards, and other events and trends, whether national, local or internal, affecting budgets and shall advise on the financial and economic aspects of future plans and projects. - 3.3.4.
+The Chief Executive is responsible for identifying and implementing cost improvements and income generation initiatives in accordance with the requirements of the Annual Business Plan and a balanced budget.

-3.4 CAPITAL EXPENDITURE
+3.4.
+CAPITAL EXPENDITURE

-- 3.4.1 Expenditure on fixed assets for the Trust must follow the correct delegation and reporting lines specifically designed for approval of capital expenditure detailed in the delegation of powers. - 3.4.2 Fixed assets should not be purchased from revenue funds.
+- 3.4.1.
+Expenditure on fixed assets for the Trust must follow the correct delegation and reporting lines specifically designed for approval of capital expenditure detailed in the delegation of powers. - 3.4.2.
+Fixed assets should not be purchased from revenue funds.

-3.5 PERFORMANCE MONITORING
+3.5.
+PERFORMANCE MONITORING

-- 3.5.1 The Chief Executive is responsible for ensuring that the appropriate monitoring forms are submitted to the Board of Directors and to Monitor. - 3.5.2 The internal monitoring of the Trustwide and service area business plans will take place through quarterly performance reviews with the Chief Executive or Director of Resources.
+- 3.5.1.
+The Chief Executive is responsible for ensuring that the appropriate monitoring forms are submitted to the Board and to NHS England. - 3.5.2.
+The internal monitoring of the Trustwide and service area business plans will take place through periodic performance reviews, as defined by the Chief Executive.
+This will include relevant updates being provided to Finance, Performance and Productivity Committee and other relevant committees.